In a nutshell.

 Limeadestand Works' program is three-fold:

-Discover one's sparks and restore human dignity through our "personal narratives makeover"--a cross between personal branding consultation and spiritual directions.
+Discover one's sparks and restore human dignity through our "Personal Narratives Studio"--a cross between personal branding consultation and spiritual directions.

-At our "Micro-Revolution Academy," learn how to start and run one's own small business with little or no start-up capital requirement, even if you have zero access to banking or financing.
+At our "Creative Liberation Lab," learn how to start and run one's own small business with little or no start-up capital requirement, even if you have zero access to banking or financing.
 The academy provides personalized mentorship, continuing access to support, and a community of peers on the journey.

 - For new and established businesses (and community organizations) we offer comprehensive brand communications and brand management service, from facilitated brainstorming sessions at the inception stage to long-range brand engagement and public relations.
 This includes content creations and curation, social media strategy and management, event planning, and other components to help business owners communicate their stories and share their experiences with an engaged audience.